Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “We do have a mountain's worth of records of icy comet impacts, though.”

 “That may be, but that's basically saying that those comets carried life with them, yeah?
-So romantic.”
+It's so romantic.”

-“Please leave the romance for later, I also have a mountain’s worth of other things to think about...”
+“Please save the romance for later, I already have another mountain’s worth of stuff to think about...”

 Although Sivi tried to keep their conversation moving along, Magiri hung up on this point.
-She started asking, “A powerful engine?
-Have they tried using besshu powder as fuel?”, and further disconnecting from the matter at hand began musing whether besshu could support a new industry, before ordering an investigation so as not to let the opportunity pass.
+She started by asking, “A powerful engine?
+Have they tried using besshu powder as fuel?”
+Further disconnecting from the matter at hand, she started musing that besshu could support a new industry and ordered an investigation so as not to let the opportunity pass.
 At any rate, she had clearly lost focus.

 “I mean, at this point, is there anything about them that isn’t strange?”

 “Well, yeah, but this time it was really strange.
-Once they finished dissecting the besshu, Papa decided to figure out why it took that shape, so he started analyzing Earth's fish against besshu.
-He put the besshu's fin on his display desk and had his screen showing various photos of Earth fish so he could compare their silhouette and skeleton.”
+After they finished dissecting the besshu, Papa decided to study why it had taken that particular shape.
+He started an analysis to compare besshu to Earth's fish.
+He put the besshu's fin on his desk display and was looking through photos of various Earth fish so he could compare their silhouettes and skeletons.”

 “Uh huh.”